 We prefer the method of using spring wire and lock channel over the often used staples and batten board method because it gives the grower the ability to remove and reinstall the plastic without causing damage.

-Growers use both clear and white greenhouse plastic depending on crop and preference.
-Clear plastics will provide more light transparency which is ideal for most vegetable crops.
-Opaque or white/woven greenhouse film provides more light diffusion and less light transparency.
+Growers use both regular and high diffusion greenhouse plastic depending on crop and preference.
+Regular plastics will provide more light transparency which is ideal for most vegetable crops.
+High diffusion or white/woven greenhouse film provides more light dispersion.

 This added diffusion gives a more even coverage of light on the foliage and the reduced transparency is great for plants prone to sunburn.
 Whereas the clear plastic will heat up more quickly, due to the greater light transmission, making it optimal for heat-loving crops.

-Some growers use Open UV greenhouse plastic.
+Some growers use open UV greenhouse plastic.
 This UV open, 6 mil plastic is the premiere greenhouse plastic choice in the floral (excluding roses) and fruit industry.
+The open UV provides more UVA and UVB benefiting fruit and flower production.
 Its five layers include IR additives, anti-drip condensate, anti-dust, and high light diffusion, which help create more ideal growing conditions and higher yields.

 This greenhouse film provides plants with more light, better light dispersion, and more comfortable temps through the sunless hours.
 Plants are less stressed, the foliage stays dry, and pests stay at bay because moisture is less likely to build up due to expiration from night-time cooling.